oslabs-beta/MONARQ/README.md

 }
 ```

-As you can see the string 'book' coincides with the method 'book' inside the Query Type Object and so on...
+As you can see the string 'book' inside the Manifest Object coincides with the method 'book' inside the Query Type Object and so on...

 **STEP 2: DEFINE EXECUTE FUNCTION**

-A required input into the second function, `routerCreation`, is how the query will be executed into GraphQL Server.
-Create a wrapper function labeld `executeFn` that accepts one argument, an object, with four keys: query, context, schema, and variables.
+A required input into the second function, `routerCreation`, will be the function that queries the user's GraphQL Server.
+Create a wrapper function labeled `executeFn` that accepts one argument, an object, with four keys: query, context, schema, and variables.
 Have the wrapper function return the response from the GraphQL server.

 Example: